 VSCodium

-An easy way to get started without spending too much time in configuration is to use an IDE like VSCodium to write LaTeX (this is the private, community maintained version of Microsoft’s VS Code).
+An easy way to get started without spending too much time in configuration is to use an IDE like VSCodium to write LaTeX (this is the community-maintained fork of Microsoft’s VS Code to preserve your privacy).
 Using VSCodium is a huge step up from Overleaf and TexShop/TexMaker with not much more work required to get it configured to your needs.
 In order to streamline the process of configuring this tool, I have provided a number of resources with detailed installation instructions.

 Git